yilanchen6/equiv-nn-svm/README.md

 * regression.py: kernel ridge regression with NTK.
 * robust_svm:
     * test.py: test the robustness of NN using IBP and SVM with our method in the paper.
-    * test_kernel_machines: test the robustness of kernel ridge regression models using our method.
+    * test_regressions: test the robustness of kernel ridge regression models using our method.

 * ibp.py: functions to calculate IBP bounds.
 Specified for NTK parameterization.